Blobfolio/refract/README.md

 ## Installation

-Refract is a Linux-first application.
-Pre-built `.deb` packages are added to each [release](https://github.com/Blobfolio/refract/releases/latest) for Debian and Ubuntu users.
-(These packages could also be installed in a Debian/Ubuntu Docker container and run on any host.)
+Pre-built `.deb` packages are added to each [release](https://github.com/Blobfolio/refract/releases/latest) for Debian and Ubuntu users (or in a Docker container, etc.).

-But it is written in [Rust](https://www.rust-lang.org/) and so can be built from source using [Cargo](https://github.com/rust-lang/cargo) on other x86-64 Unix platforms (Mac, etc.).
+It is written in [Rust](https://www.rust-lang.org/) and so can be built from source using [Cargo](https://github.com/rust-lang/cargo) on other x86-64 Unix platforms (Mac, etc.).

-Note that if building from source, you'll also need NASM, GCC, and Clang installed.
+Note that if building from source, you'll need to have the build dependencies for `libavif`, `libjxl`, and `libwebp` installed, including modern Clang, GCC, NASM, Ninja.
+(Damn the convoluted development ecosystem!)